tridvankahraman/iec-utils/docs/FB/FB_FilterDebounce/FB_FilterDebounce_v1_0_0.md

 ---

+## ⚠️ Syntax Highlighting Note

+> ⚠️ GitHub does not support native syntax highlighting for `.st` files (Structured Text – IEC 61131-3).
+> ⚠️ To improve readability, Pascal highlighting is applied via a `.gitattributes` override.

+---

 ## 🧠 Purpose

 `FB_FilterDebounce` is designed to filter out short-term fluctuations (spikes/bounces) in digital input signals using timer-based debounce logic.